Line Burholt Kristensen

 - How are sentences processed?
 In my PhD thesis "Context, you need" from 2013, I investigated how information structure and sentence context affect sentence processing as well as the interaction between them.

-I teach at the BA and MA level of Linguistics, Audiologopedics, Danish and IT & Cognition.
+I teach at the BA and MA level of Linguistics.
+I have also previously taught courses at Audiologopedics, Danish and IT & Cognition.

-I supervise students on experimental linguistics and in relation to the ProGram project.
+I supervise students on a range of topics e.g. involving experimental linguistics and corpuslinguistics.
 Please contact me if you would like a list a topic suggestions for e.g. your bachelor project or master thesis.